 Are Facial Fillers Permanent?

-In recent years, facial filler applications have become quite common.
-People who want to define their facial features, reduce the loss of volume that occurs with age, or achieve a more balanced facial appearance especially prefer this method.
+Facial filler applications have become quite widespread in recent years.
+They are particularly preferred by individuals who want to define their facial contours, reduce the loss of volume that occurs with age, or achieve a more balanced facial appearance.

-One of the most frequently asked questions by patients considering facial fillers in our clinical practice is: “Are facial fillers permanent?”
+In our clinical practice, one of the most frequently asked questions by patients considering facial fillers is: “Are facial fillers permanent?”

-The permanence of the filler can vary from person to person.
-The application area, the characteristics of the filler material used, and the individual's metabolic rate can affect this duration.
-Generally, the effect of facial fillers continues between 6 months and 18 months on average.
+The longevity of the filler can vary from person to person.
+Factors such as the area of application, the properties of the filler material used, and the individual's metabolic rate can influence this duration.
+Generally, the effect of facial fillers lasts between 6 to 18 months on average.

 What is Facial Filler?

-Facial filler is one of the medical aesthetic applications that aims to create volume in certain areas of the face with filler materials applied under the skin.
-As age progresses, volume loss may occur in facial tissues, and this becomes more evident especially in the cheeks, cheekbones, and jawline.
+Facial filler is a medical aesthetic procedure aimed at creating volume in certain areas of the face using filler materials applied under the skin.
+As we age, a loss of volume can occur in facial tissues, which becomes more prominent especially in the cheeks, cheekbones, and jawline.

 Filler applications can help balance this loss of volume.
-These procedures are generally evaluated within the scope of medical aesthetic applications and are among non-surgical facial rejuvenation methods.
+These procedures are generally considered within the scope of non-surgical aesthetic procedures and are among non-surgical facial rejuvenation methods.

-The goal of filler applications performed with correct planning is not to completely change the face, but to make the facial features more balanced.
+In filler applications performed with correct planning, the goal is not to completely change the face but to make the facial contours more balanced.

-How Long Does It Take for the Filler to Lose Its Effect?
+How Long Does it Take for Filler to Lose Its Effect?

-Fillers do not lose their effect all at once after being applied.
-Their effect decreases by dissolving slowly over time.
+Filler materials do not lose their effect all at once after being applied.
+Their effect diminishes by dissolving slowly over time.
 The length of this process depends on several factors:

 • The density of the filler material used